dask/dask-blog/_posts/2019-09-24-dask-hyperparam-opt.md

 ```

 I choose these hyperparameters to have a complex search space that mimics the
 searches performed for most neural networks.
-These searches typically involved
+These searches typically involve
 hyperparameters like "dropout", "learning rate", "momentum" and "weight
 decay".[^user-facing]
 End users don't care hyperparameters like these; they don't change the
 model architecture, only finding the best model of a particular architecture.

-[^user-facing]:There's less tuning for adaptive step size methods like [Adam] or [Adagrad]... and "[The Marginal Value of Adaptive Gradient Methods for Machine Learning][adamarginal]" shows those methods can underperform on test performance.
+[^user-facing]:There's less tuning for adaptive step size methods like [Adam] or [Adagrad], but they might under-perform on the test data (see "[The Marginal Value of Adaptive Gradient Methods for Machine Learning][adamarginal]")

 How can high performing hyperparameter values be found quickly?